This page describes how to view and use the dashboard associated with a service.

 The Logs pane shows the log entries written by this service to Cloud Logging.
 The following screenshot shows an example:

-To analyze log entries, click Open in Logs Viewer, part of Cloud Logging.
-For more information on the Logs Viewer, see Viewing logs.
+To analyze log entries, click Open in Logs Explorer, part of Cloud Logging.
+For more information on the Logs Explorer, see Viewing logs.

 For GKE-based services only.